cgmb/guardonce/docs/Walkthrough.md

 expected guards rather than doing the check.

-It's not strictly necessary to check your headers before converting, but it's a good time to catch old mistakes and checking usually doesn't take very long so I recommend it.
+It's not strictly necessary to check your headers before converting, but it's a good time to catch old mistakes.
+I recommend it.
+Checking usually doesn't take very long.
 Doing the check also gives you the confidence to specify an expected pattern for `guard2once` to look for when converting, like so:

 ```bash